kostasthanos/Image-Viewer-with-OpenCV/README.md

 This file contains the code required to rename all the images in the main folder.
 If we have a folder containing for example 5 image files, then when we run *rename.py* all of the image files are being renamed to the form **pic+number_of_image+.+extension** (e.g. pic2.jpg)

 ## *image_viewer.py*
 Inside this file we are importing *rename.py*.
-These are some details about the program.
+Below there are some details about the program.

 ### [1] Directory of image files
 First of all we must define the directory to our folder with the image files.